National-Composites-Centre/CompoST/docs/source/Architecture.rst

 	The subComponents in sequence must be ordered tool placement (first object is initial ply placed on the tool)

-	:param placementRosette: int - reference to main rosette for this sequence
 	:param orientations: list - list of floats, orientations listed with reference to placementRosette
 	:param materials: list - list of strings, materialName's
 	:param singleMaterial: str - used only if 1 material is used through-out the sequence